 Ferguson, 44, first revealed that he and Mikita, 34, were expecting back in January in an appearance on “The Late Late Show with James Corden.”

 At the time, Ferguson was offering fellow actor Charlie Hunnam advice on turning 40.
 (Hunnam celebrated his birthday in April.)

-“It’s when you finally become an adult, I feel,” Ferguson said.
+“It’s when you finally become an adult, I feel,” Ferguson said at the time.
 “Like, ‘I need to start getting serious about things.’
 Actually, this is something I haven’t even mentioned to anyone, if we could just keep it between the three of us and you all, but I’m actually expecting a baby in July with my husband.”

-As to how he felt about being a first-time dad, he added, “It feels like I’m 44 now, let’s get this show going.
+As to how he felt about impending fatherhood, he added, “It feels, like, I’m 44 now, let’s get this show going.
 Tick tock!”

 Mikita, a lawyer and theater producer, seemed similarly jubilant in a June interview with Variety.

 “We’re just really excited to meet this person and experience what fatherhood is like,” he said.
 “We both have amazing fathers who we look up to very much, but it’s different when it’s you.”

 Ferguson and Mikita were married in 2013 in a New York ceremony officiated by “Angels in America” playwright Tony Kushner.
 The two men are the co-founders of Tie the Knot, which benefits LGBTQ advocacy groups through the sale of custom-designed bow ties.